Horizon4/final-project-horizon/doc/sprint2/sprint2.md

 ## Sprint Backlog

-### Design Change, Replace Itinerary with Itinerary Process and create a separate itinerary object

-### Navigation Bar
-- As a traveller, I should be able to see a nav bar on the dashboard with create, view complete itinerary, view incomplete itinerary and   logout

 ### Story 2 - Progress Bar

 - As Michael, I should be guided along in my itinerary creation by making me pick the minimal details about flights, hotels etc and I should see a visual of the process so that I have a good travelling experience with the help of the website's guidance